 In short, you must book a flight nearly as close to your travel date as possible.
-You must go through antigen test (if it applies to you) or a PCR test within 72 hours to departure.
+You must go through an antigen test (if it applies to you) or a PCR test within 72 hours to departure.
 The requirements are extensive and rather specific.
-I’m quoting what it’s stated on BonaireCrisis.com: The requirements for travel to Bonaire are as follows: * All travelers, 13 years and older, must possess a negative PCR‑test result in order to be able to travel to Bonaire. * The PCR test must have been done within 72 hours before arrival on Bonaire. * Travelers to Bonaire from high‑risk countries: the United States, Canada, Dominican Republic and some later the Netherlands** must undergo also the antigen test. *Travelers must undergo an antigen test within 4 hours before departure to Bonaire. **It will probably take until the beginning of February 2021 before the requirement for an antigen test for travelers from the Netherlands to Bonaire will be implemented.
+I’m quoting what it’s stated on BonaireCrisis.com: The requirements for travel to Bonaire are as follows: * All travelers, 13 years and older, must possess a negative PCR‑test result in order to be able to travel to Bonaire. * The PCR test must have been done within 72 hours before arrival on Bonaire. * Travelers to Bonaire from high‑risk countries: the United States, Canada, Dominican Republic, and some later the Netherlands** must undergo also the antigen test. *Travelers must undergo an antigen test within 4 hours before departure to Bonaire. **It will probably take until the beginning of February 2021 before the requirement for an antigen test for travelers from the Netherlands to Bonaire will be implemented.
 There are several locations in the Netherlands where this rapid test may be taken. * In addition, all travelers must complete a health declaration form for the Public Health Department no earlier than 72 hours or later than 48 hours before departure.
-This may be done at: www.bonairepublichealth.org * The health declaration, the PCR‑test result and the antigen test result must be shown at check‑in, boarding and arrival on Bonaire. * The negative test result of both tests must be known before departure; otherwise you will not be permitted to fly.
-The airline representative will ask you about your test result. * Should you arrive on Bonaire without a negative PCR‑test result and negative antigen test result, you will not be allowed entry and you will be sent back. * At the time of departure for Bonaire, travelers must be free of any COVID‑19 related symptoms such as: a runny nose, a sore throat, a cough, sneezing, shortness of breath, loss of smell and taste, elevated temperature or fever. • Additionally, travelers must not have been in direct contact with a confirmed COVID‑19 patient in the last 14 days before their trip.
+This may be done at: www.bonairepublichealth.org * The health declaration, the PCR‑test result, and the antigen test result must be shown at check‑in, boarding, and arrival on Bonaire. * The negative test result of both tests must be known before departure; otherwise you will not be permitted to fly.
+The airline representative will ask you about your test result. * Should you arrive on Bonaire without a negative PCR‑test result and negative antigen test result, you will not be allowed entry and you will be sent back. * At the time of departure for Bonaire, travelers must be free of any COVID‑19 related symptoms such as a runny nose, a sore throat, a cough, sneezing, shortness of breath, loss of smell and taste, elevated temperature, or fever. • Additionally, travelers must not have been in direct contact with a confirmed COVID‑19 patient in the last 14 days before their trip.

 Health And Travel Insurance